-Make sure your STa”M is kosher
+Be sure your STa”M is kosher

-STAMP is adding transparency, traceability and trust into today’s world of Sifrei Torah, Tefillin, and Mezuzos.
+The STa”M Project (STAMP) is adding transparency, traceability and trust into today’s world of Sifrei Torah, Tefillin, and Mezuzos.

 Rabbi Boruch Hirschfeld shlit"a